 Many Republicans dislike the idea of an ongoing government guarantee for the mortgage market.
 But the commission saw a need for the government to step in under unusual circumstances.

-The panel members made it clear they believed it would be important to ensure U.S. home buyers had access to 30-year fixed-rate mortgages.
-They also proposed new approaches for the distribution of federal rental subsidies and called for greater attention to the rental housing sector.
+The commissioners made it clear they believed it would be important to ensure U.S. home buyers had access to 30-year fixed-rate mortgages.
+They also proposed new approaches for the distribution of federal rental subsidies and calls for greater attention to rental housing sector.

 The commission was headed by two Democrats - former Senator George Mitchell and former Housing and Urban Development Secretary Henry Cisneros - and two Republicans - former Senator and Housing Secretary Mel Martinez and former Senator Kit Bond.